MicrosoftDocs/windows-dev-docs/hub/apps/whats-new/latest-doc-updates.md

 # Latest updates to the Windows developer docs

 The Windows developer docs are regularly updated with new and improved information and content.
-Here is a summary of changes as of November 13th, 2022.
+Here is a summary of changes as of December 16th, 2022.

 Note: For information regarding Windows 11, please see [What's cool for developers](https://developer.microsoft.com/windows/windows-for-developers/) and the [Windows Developer Center](https://developer.microsoft.com/windows/).